Insights from my second day on the job

 I bet I spent three hours preparing for that interview, and I think I really did well.
 I was able to turn her every need into an opportunity I could fulfill, and my enthusiasm was a big factor in the process as well.
 A few days went by and I had to come in for a second interview with another HR staff member, but it was mostly the same questions, so I knocked it out of the park as well.

-Finally, a month after my first phone call with the VP of HR, I got my first job in human resources.
+Finally, a month after my first phone call with the VP of HR, I got the news.
+After all the prep, I really did learn how to get a job in human resources!
 It was an amazing feeling to know that I was finally jumping into the field that I had always wanted to be in.

 What about you?
+What have you learned about how to get a job in human resources?
 What was your job search like when you looked for your first “professional” career?

 Other posts in the HR Careers series: